bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   feedback?: undefined; // See FEEDBACK.md
   enableTracking?: true; // set to `false` to stop sending track events and user/company updates to Bucket servers.
 Useful when you're impersonating a user. featureOptions?: {
+    fallbackFeatures?:
+      | string[]
+      | Record<string, { key: string; payload: any } | true>; // Enable these features if unable to contact bucket.co.
+Can be a list of feature keys or a record with configuration values
-    fallbackFeatures?: string[]; // Enable these features if unable to contact bucket.co timeoutMs?: number; // Timeout for fetching features staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI staleTimeMs?: number; // at initialization time features are loaded from the cache unless they have gone stale.
+    timeoutMs?: number; // Timeout for fetching features (default: 5000ms) staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI (default: false) staleTimeMs?: number; // at initialization time features are loaded from the cache unless they have gone stale.
 Defaults to 0 which means the cache is disabled.
 Increase in the case of a non-SPA. expireTimeMs?: number; // In case we're unable to fetch features from Bucket, cached/stale features will be used instead until they expire after `expireTimeMs`.
+Default is 30 days.
   };
 };
 ```